 Louis E. Teitel

-Luke McGrath is a member of DBM's litigation and arbitration and intellectual property and art law practice groups.
+Luke McGrath is a member of DBM's litigation and arbitration and mediation, international and intellectual property and art law practice areas.
 Mr. McGrath, a former prosecutor, served as an Assistant District Attorney in the offices of Robert M. Morgenthau, District Attorney of New York County.
 After serving with Mr. Morgenthau, Mr. McGrath taught as an Adjunct Professor at Fordham Law School and then clerked for the Honorable Nicholas G. Garaufis (USDJ).
-Before joining DBM, Mr. McGrath worked as an associate with the law firms of Cadwalader, Wickersham & Taft LLP and White & Case LLP and as a partner at Bickel & Brewer LLP.
+Before joining DBM, Mr. McGrath worked as an associate with the law firms of Cadwalader, Wickersham & Taft LLP and White & Case LLP, and as a partner at Bickel & Brewer LLP.